Part of the Union

-"Part of the Union" is a song by English band Strawbs, featured on their 1973 album Bursting at the Seams and was the band's most successful single, peaking at No. 2 in the UK Singles Chart.
+"Part of the Union" is a song by the English band Strawbs, featured on their 1973 album Bursting at the Seams and was the band's most successful single, peaking at No. 2 in the UK Singles Chart.
 It also reached No. 10 in the Irish Singles Chart.

 Background

 The song was included on the album Bursting at the Seams but is not considered typical of the songs on that album.
-Indeed, the track was originally recorded without a contribution by band leader Dave Cousins and was to be released under the name of "The Brothers".
+It was originally recorded without a contribution by band leader Dave Cousins and was to be released under the name of "The Brothers".
 It demonstrates the different, more commercial direction the writing partnership of Richard Hudson and John Ford was taking within the band.

 The song (especially its chorus "You don't get me I'm part of the Union") quickly became popular as an unofficial anthem of the trade union movement.
 Subsequently, the Strawbs have confirmed that the song was written with genuine celebratory intent, in support of the unions.